Street hockey: History

 A game of street hockey in St. Andrews, New Brunswick, Canada.

 Road hockey is believed to have begun when roads started getting paved in wealthier parts of North America, around the turn of the 20th century.
 The term street hockey was thus started in Canada at some similar time, but a search of records on the internet and in several libraries by fans of hockey, in general, has not turned up an exact year.
 The sport and thus the term street hockey eventually spread south to the United States.
 Most people who play the sport generally agree that no single person or entity invented the term "street hockey" but that it simply invented itself, just like the term "ice hockey," since it describes a form of hockey.
-People would literally play the game out in the street so they had to ask people to play by asking them if wanted to play hockey out in the street.
-All around the country, you will see many kids of all ages some as young as 6 years old playing this game.
-As children and teenagers, almost all ice hockey players work on their skills and practice their games by playing street hockey, often alone in driveways or out in the street in front of their houses.
-Which is common since, you do not need ice to play.
-These kids can play anywhere with a hard ground surface.
-Some kids even organize teams to compete against others.
-There are official games and tournaments these kids can join.
-Throughout the history of organized hockey, many professional ice players participate in various promotional street hockey games and charity events, often appearing as part of the respective National Hockey League team's youth street hockey programs.
-Since not every ice hockey player can be on the ice at all times, the vast majority play some form of street hockey either for pure enjoyment, to better their overall hockey skills, or both.
+People would play the game in the street so they had to ask people to play by asking them if wanted to play hockey out in the street.